Code-Institute-Submissions/soul-blind-test/README.md

 # The Vintage Blindtest

-## Overview

-### What is this app for?

 This is a blind test game that allows you to test your knowledge of vintage soul songs.

-### What does it do?
-It selects 10 random songs in a preselected playlist, and presents them to the user who can try to make a guess.

-### How does it work
-1. the player enters his username
-2. he is then redirected to the first page where he hears a 30 seconds extract from a randomly chosen song and can make a guess.
-If the guess is right, he gets some points (1 for correct title or correct artist, 3 points for both).
-3. once the player makes a guess he is redirected to the next song x10 times
-4. After 10 rounds,the player can see his overall result and the songs he got right.
+## UX

+This website is obviously for people who like old soul songs, otherwise it may be hard to play.
+The typical user would be a music lover who wants to try or prove his knowledge, or someone who likes this kind of music and wants to discover some songs.

-The user can also view the leaderboard.
+The mockups can be found [here](https://github.com/mathilde206/soul-blind-test/blob/master/Mockups%20Soul%20Blind%20Test.pdf)

 ## Features

 ### Existing Features

--General Features
-  - Use the API from spotify to create the songs data
+- Use the API from spotify to create the songs data ([get_songs.py](https://github.com/mathilde206/soul-blind-test/blob/master/data/get_songs.py))
 - Record users and their scores
 - The game: show a random song, take guesses, calculate the points, keep track of the result
 - The leaderboard: show the top ten players

+### Features Left to Implement
+- Accept answers that are 80% correct
 - Contact form: send me an email

-### Features to Implement

-- Nice to have:
-  - user experience:
-    - accept answers that are 80% correct
-  - Contact form: send me an email

-## Tech Used
+## Technologies Used
-### Some the tech used includes:

 - [Flask](http://flask.pocoo.org/)
     - I use **Flask** to handle page routing and other backend functions
 - [SQL Alchemy](https://www.sqlalchemy.org/) and [SQLite](https://www.sqlite.org)
     - I use **SQL Alchemy** and **SQLite** for the database and db queries
+    - Note: the website is deployed on heroku with a SQLite database.
+SQLite databases are currently not supported by Heroku meaning that the data is deleted after a few hours.
 - [Bootstrap 4](http://getbootstrap.com/)
     - I use **Bootstrap** to give the project a simple, responsive layout
 - [Spotipy](http://spotipy.readthedocs.io/en/latest/)
     - I use **Spotipy** to get the data from Spotify.

 ## Testing
 - The functions related to the database are tested in database_test.py
 - The other python functions are tested in tests.py
 - Documentation for the user testing can be found there : [User Tests](https://github.com/mathilde206/soul-blind-test/blob/master/user_testing.pdf)

-## Contributing
+## Deployment

-### Getting the code up and running
+### Local
 1. Firstly you will need to clone this repository by running the ```git clone https://github.com/mathilde206/soul-blind-test``` command
 2. Then you need to install all the dependencies from the requirements.txt file:
   ```